JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    depth-proportional over-prediction until their sidecars are complete.
-4. **Parallel-frontier grouping is deliberately conservative.** Output and bit frontiers require strict interval overlap (an antichain), and grouped bit requests must materialize their equal-width boundaries in one common physical unit.
-The planner refuses the group when peers do not overlap, move to different units, or a coherent ancestor output already cuts the frontier more cheaply.
+4. **Parallel-frontier grouping is deliberately conservative.** Output and bit frontiers require strict interval overlap (an antichain), and grouped bit requests must materialize their equal-width boundaries — predicted assuming one cut per leaf, at formation time — in one common physical unit.
+The planner refuses to *form* the group when peers do not overlap under that one-cut prediction, or a coherent ancestor output already cuts the frontier more cheaply.
 This avoids inventing latency, but can miss a true graph cut whose raster intervals do not expose that geometry.
+A group that *did* form can still see its realized unit move once `MATERIALIZE_BIT_PLACEMENT_REQUESTS` learns a leaf's real request count (e.g. a sibling group on the same leaf); `SUMMARIZE_PLACEMENT_GROUPS` accepts that move as long as the whole group still lands on one common unit, and only raises when realized members genuinely split across different units or a member is lost.
 5. **Frontier discovery is local to one landscape unit.** It synchronizes the operation-output and bit-internal candidates already represented at that unit; it does not construct a complete dependency DAG or schedule a